Have you ever really thought about your expectations?

-We’re always changing, and keeping our expectations flexible is a healthy start.
+We’re always changing, and our expectations need to be flexible and able to change too.

-- Examine our expectations.
+- Examine your expectations.
 Are they realistic?
-How can we change that if they’re not?
+How do you know?
+How can you change that?

-- How “important” is (fill-in-the-blank)?
+- How important is this expectation?
 Is it worth sleepless nights?
-Is it worth anger, hurt feelings or resentment?
+Is it worth feeling anger, hurt feelings, or resentment?
 How important is it really?

 - Let others be who they are.
 Notice how this feels.
 Is it pleasant?
 Why or why not?

-- Let go: detach.
-Let go of what people say or didn’t say, or did or didn’t do.
-Let go of the expectations.
+- Let go; detach.
+Let go of what people say or didn’t say, or what they did or didn’t do.
+Let go of outcomes.
 Let go of your expectations.
 How does it feel?
 Scary?
 Anxiety-provoking?
 What can you do about that?

-- Make the goal to be a process of progress.
-It’s not about perfection.
-Keywords: process and progress!
+- Make the goal a process of progress.

 - Trust the process.